eraclitux/conf/README.rst

 =====
 A go package for configuration files parsing.

-Aims to be multiformat, only INI files supported for now.
+It aims to be modular and easily extendible, only INI format supported for now.

 This is a work in progress, better packages are out there.